Updated February 2019

 The downside of this pump is that it doesn’t quite have the power other pumps have, such as the PISA or the Spectra.
 While many users report the suction power is sufficient, others complain it takes much longer to pump and may even diminish your supply.
 Another common complaint is that if you aren’t sitting perfectly straight, the milk will leak back into the tubes.
 Just some things to consider.

-Pro tip: If you already own a stronger pump that you enjoy using, you could simply purchase the Freemie Collection Cups to get the same hands-free, discrete pumping experience.
-The collection cups can be bought separately for about $60.
+Pro tip: If you already own a stronger pump that you enjoy using, you could simply purchase the Freemie Collection Cups to get the same hands-free, discreet pumping experience.
+The collection cups can be bought separately for about $60, and you can check if your pump is compatible with the Freemie Cups here.

 Note that this pump doesn’t come with a car adapter, but many have reported success using the Energizer 120Watt Inverter 12V DC cigarette lighter to 120V AC (are we scrappy or what?).

 Bottom line: Many moms are happy with the Freemie, while others wish it were stronger and had an adjustment for power (not just speed).
 If discretion while pumping is of the utmost importance, give it a whirl.
-Remember also, you can just buy the collection cups to use with a stronger pump for the best of both worlds.
+Most moms seem to rave more about the “idea of the system,” and the cups themselves, rather than the actual Freemie Pump, so remember: you can just buy the collection cups to use with a stronger pump for the best of both worlds!

 Remember, the most important quality of a pump is to have enough suction and power to pump enough milk out such that it preserves (or even stimulates) your supply.
 A more powerful pump will also make for a faster pumping session.
 If you are pumping heavily, the time savings multiplies quickly.

 The pumps mentioned here are in the 2nd tier of power and are generally more affordable.
-They aren’t our favorites, but are totally sufficient for most, especially casual pumpers.
+They aren’t our favorites, but seem to be sufficient for casual pumpers.
 The Medela Freestyle falls into this category too, as the suction just isn’t as powerful as in the PISA (for whatever reason).

-A simple and elegant single electric pump is the Medela Swing.
+The Medela Swing is simple and elegant single electric pump.
 This guy is about the size of the Freestyle (yay), but only pumps one breast at a time (boo).
 Be advised that if you pump frequently, each pumping session will take double the time.
+It comes with an AC adapter and the option to use batteries (they need to be purchased separately).

 In addition to an electric pump (or, for infrequent pumpers, in lieu of an electric pump), I highly recommend a simple hand pump that you can throw in your bag when you’re leaving the house for a long period of time.